 What is a Patch?

-A patch is a group of one or more “linked” or “grouped” channels that allows radio users to communicate with each other while on separate radio channels and/or radio systems.
+A patch is a group of one or more “linked” or “grouped” channels that allows radio users to communicate with each other while on separate radio channels, talkgroups, and/or radio systems.
 While the patch is active, all channels will act as one.
-Regardless of the channel the user transmits from, the transmission will broadcast over the other channels of the patch as well.
+Regardless of the channel/talkgroup the user transmits from, the transmission will broadcast over the other channels/talkgroups of the patch as well.

-A communications patch is vital tool in ensuring effective and seamless radio communication between different users, agencies, and different radio systems.
+A communications patch is vital tool in ensuring effective radio communication between different users, agencies, and different radio systems, there are also limitations and considerations when it comes to patching.
 A patch allows users to bridge a gap between various radio networks, even if the other networks are using different protocols and technologies.
 Patches have been proven beneficial in high-scale emergency situations.
 A patch allows users to be interoperable with one another without any limitations of current system incapabilities.
+This paper will also explore the technical compatibility of disparate systems, quality and reliability of patching, the complexity involved in patching, the security of patching and some interoperability challenges that that may occur.

 Types of Patches